 Prague National Museum - History

-Finally, in 1881 the construction of the main building on the Wenceslas Square began.
-The architect was famous Josef Schultz, who also constructed Prague National Theatre.
-The construction was possible thanks to the Czech National Revival movement when Czech identity had been slowly reclaimed after centuries of Austrian rule.
+Finally, in 1881, the construction of the main building on Wenceslas Square began.
+The architect was the famous Josef Schultz, who also constructed the Prague National Theatre.
+The construction was possible thanks to the Czech National Revival movement, when Czech identity had been slowly reclaimed after centuries of Austrian rule.
 That is why the National Museum building is covered with names and sculptures of Czech artists and politicians, who worked hard to revive Czech culture.

 Tickets to the Prague National Museum

-- Every first Monday of the month Prague National Museum is opened for free, and every first Tuesday of the month it is closed completely.
+- Every first Monday of the month, the Prague National Museum is open for free, and every first Tuesday of the month, it is closed completely.

 Our Local Guide Tip